-Exchange Traded Funds are a newer form of pooled investment.
+Exchange Traded Funds are a newer form of pooled investment (since 1993 in the USA and 1999 in the UK).
 To some extent they combine the best features of Investment Trusts and Unit Trusts.

 Best to take an example.......

 'iShares FTSE 100' is the name of an ETF that tracks the FTSE 100.
 It is listed in the share pages of the Financial Times under 'Exchange Traded Funds', immediately after 'Investment Companies'.
 You can also find it on any of the share quote websites under the code ISF. 'iShares' is the brand name of one of the world's earliest and still leading ETF providers originally started by Barclays but now owned by Blackrock.

 You can buy and sell an ETF through your broker in exactly the same way as you buy or sell a share or an investment trust.

 The manager of ISF holds a basket of shares which mimics the constituents of the FTSE 100, just like any tracker.
 He collects the dividends on these shares and periodically pays them out to shareholders after deducting his management charges.
 For ISF these are now (2020) 0.07%.- competitive with other low cost trackers.

 The clever twist is what the manager does when shares in the ETF are bought and sold.
 If buyers and sellers are matched - fine.
 But if not, (if there is a single big institutional buy order, e.g.) the manager may directly buy the underlying basket of shares in the market (or, more usually, off-market direct from another institution) and issue new ETF shares to the buyers.
 This process not only ensures liquidity (or at least the same liquidity as the underlying shares), but also means the price of the ETF closely tracks the price of the underlying basket of shares (otherwise an institution could arbitrage the difference).